gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ---

-## Step 3: Viewing the Detection Rule
+## Monitoring the Detection Rule

 After submission, the rule appears in the **Detection Rules** dashboard.
 Selecting the rule reveals its history, alert triggers, and automated actions taken.

+Once active, the detection rule appears in the **Detection Rules** dashboard.
+Details such as alert history, associated entities, and response actions can be reviewed from this view.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/270233a8-f4e9-4ab4-9aaa-0bb6ef50bac5" width="450"/>